ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 ### **1. No internet connection / The home page isn't loading**

-Navigate to your device settings > Accounts > Manage accounts > GmsCore > Remove account.
+Navigate to your device settings > Accounts > Manage accounts > Google (blue icon) > Remove account.
 You can sign in again if you want.

 > If that doesn't work make sure you have the latest version of [GmsCore](https://github.com/ReVanced/GmsCore/releases/latest) installed.